.png)

-I am honored by the wisdom of nature - most especially the wisdom of the Mountain Apus (sacred spirits) particularly the Andes of my birthplace in Colombia.
-I am constantly learning more from engagement with nature and its healing wisdom.
-Along with the wisdom of nature I have engaged the study of plant medicine - within the Paqo and Curanderismx lineages as well as via learnings through BIPOC herbal collectives including the Atabey Medicine BIPOC Apprenticeship and current enrollment in the Hood Herbalism program.
+Along with the wisdom of nature, the elements, and ancestral wisdom study, I have engaged the study of herbal medicine, within the Paqo and Curanderismx lineages as well as via learnings through BIPOC herbal collectives including the Atabey Medicine BIPOC Apprenticeship the Hood Herbalism program.
+You can learn more about connecting with my healing + ancestral practice work here.

 I have also written three books centering around the work of trauma, healing and journeying: Sacred Wounds: A Path to Healing from Spiritual Trauma, Mending Broken: A Personal Journey Through the Stages of Trauma + Recovery, and Going Naked: The Camino de Santiago & Life as Pilgrimage.